launchbadge/sqlx/cargo-sqlx/README.md

 ##### Limitations
 - No down migrations!
 If you need down migrations, there are other more feature complete migrators to use.
-- Only support postgres.
-Other databases is planned